MinterTeam/minter-go-node/docs/validators.rst

 ...

-How to became validator in testnet
+How to become validator in testnet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Install and run Minter Full Node.
 See :ref:`install-minter`.
 Make sure your node successfully synchronized.